Invite friends and family to read the obituary and add memories.

 Hank pursued athletic activities, including skiing, softball and sports activities with his kids.

-Hank and Agnes enjoyed the outdoors, traveling around the western United States with their children and by themselves.
+Hank and Agnes enjoyed the outdoors, traveling around the western United States with their children and on their own.
 Road trips were the standard.

 Hank and Agnes also traveled all over the country and internationally, and they enjoyed cruises together.